Unreasonably persistent or vexatious complaints policy

 - have the effect of harassing the Council or can be easily seen as obsessive or unreasonable.

-Actions and behaviours of unreasonably persistant or vexatious complaints
+Actions and behaviours of unreasonably persistent or vexatious complaints

 Complainants or anyone acting on their behalf maybe deemed to be vexatious or unreasonably persistent if one or more of the following applies: